Systema Naturae

-The tenth edition of this book (1758) is considered the starting point of zoological nomenclature.
+The tenth edition of this book (1758), published in Stockholm, is considered the starting point of zoological nomenclature.
 In 1766–1768 Linnaeus published the much enhanced 12th edition, the last under his authorship.
-Another again enhanced work in the same style and titled "Systema Naturae" was published by Johann Friedrich Gmelin between 1788 and 1793.
+Another again enhanced work in the same style titled "Systema Naturae" was published by Johann Friedrich Gmelin between 1788 and 1793.
 Since at least the early 20th century, zoologists have commonly recognized this as the last edition belonging to this series.

 Overview

 Linnaeus (later known as "Carl von Linné", after his ennoblement in 1761) published the first edition of Systema Naturae in the year 1735, during his stay in the Netherlands.
 As was customary for the scientific literature of its day, the book was published in Latin.
 In it, he outlined his ideas for the hierarchical classification of the natural world, dividing it into the animal kingdom (regnum animale), the plant kingdom (regnum vegetabile), and the "mineral kingdom" (regnum lapideum).